z3h4/useful-commands/RoR/Ruby/refresher.md

 ## Instance Variables

 - It is a variable that exists as long as the object instance exists and it is one of the ways we tie data to objects.
-- instance variables are responsible for keeping track of information about the **state** of an object.
+- Instance variables are responsible for keeping track of information about the **state** of an object.
+- Every object's state is distinct, and instance variables are how we keep track.

 ## Instance Methods